 Continuous Improvement.
-When there's a great deal of low-hanging fruit to gather, it's an easy concept to embrace.
+When there’s a great deal of low-hanging fruit to gather, it’s an easy concept to embrace.
 But what happens when all the easy stuff is done and expectations for continuous improvement still exist?
-Such has been the challenge for Senior Facility Manager, Dan Burris, and his team at the Silicon Valley headquarters of Headway Technologies, a TDK subsidiary.
+This has been the challenge for Senior Facility Manager Dan Burris and his team at the Silicon Valley headquarters of Headway Technologies, a TDK subsidiary.

-Headway manufactures, in clean room fashion, aluminum titanium carbide wafers consisting of thousands of read/write heads used in computer hard drives.
-TDK sales of such devices account for about 1/3 of all such sales worldwide.
-The exacting standards for such fabrication necessitates that Class 100 clean rooms dominate the 115,000 sq. ft.
-Headway facility.
+Headway manufactures – in clean room fashion – aluminum titanium carbide wafers consisting of thousands of read/write heads used in computer hard drives.
+TDK sales of such devices account for about one-third of all such sales worldwide.
+The exacting standards for such fabrication necessitate that Class 100 clean rooms dominate the 115,000-square-foot Headway facility.

-Their ISO-14001 registered quality system instills an inherent amount of interest in continuous improvement.
+Their ISO-14001 registered quality system instills interest in continuous improvement.
 Accordingly, each year Headway and TDK management determine high-level goals and more specific objectives, including those related to energy-use reduction.
 Such goals are always based on the fabrication capacity requirements.

-That search eventually led Dan and his team to Comfort International Inc., an authorized representative of KMC Controls.
+That search eventually the team to Comfort International Inc., an authorized representative of KMC Controls.
 Alan Pong is President of Comfort International.

-“Dan certainly put the fear of God in us as he explained the demands of the project,” Alan says.
-“We needed to achieve a 10% reduction in energy usage and do so without disrupting the fabrication process.
-'Thou shalt not hurt the fab,' is Dan's cardinal rule,” Alan concluded with a smile.
+“Dan certainly put the fear of God in us as he explained the demands of the project,” Pong said.
+“We needed to achieve a 10 percent reduction in energy usage and do so without disrupting the fabrication process.
+‘Thou shalt not hurt the fab,’ is Dan’s cardinal rule.”

-He is referencing here several characteristics peculiar to the project.
+He is referencing several characteristics peculiar to the project.
 First, Headway is a 24/7/365 operation.
-Second, each of their many clean rooms contains dozens of tools or production machines churning out the wafers through 1000 distinct fabrication steps and cycle times from 8 to 12 weeks per product.
-Third, these tools depend on the building's mechanical systems for their operation.
+Second, each of their clean rooms contains dozens of tools or production machines churning out the wafers through 1,000 distinct fabrication steps and cycle times from 8 to 12 weeks per product.
+Third, these tools depend on the building’s mechanical systems for their operation.
 Fourth, this fabrication requires unyielding standards for temperature and humidity control.
-The environment must be maintained at 68° F +/- 1° and 45% relative humidity +/- 2.5%.
+The environment must be maintained at 68° F +/- 1° and 45 percent relative humidity +/- 2.5 percent.

 It would not be easily accomplished.

-That sort of system-level thinking was exactly what Alan Pong and his team at Comfort International brought to the table.
+That sort of system-level thinking was exactly the team at Comfort International brought to the table.

-“We modified the design and operations of the facility by creating an entirely new way to utilize the existing primary equipment,” Alan says.
+“We modified the design and operations of the facility by creating an entirely new way to utilize the existing primary equipment,” Pong said.

 The project revolved around the facility’s air handling units.
 There are 20 standard and 52 re-circulating AHUs on site used for both supply air and re-circulating air purposes.

-To lay the foundation for this control, Alan's team added Toshiba variable frequency drives of varying capacities (30, 20, 15, 10 & 7.5 horsepower).
+To lay the foundation for this control, Pong’s team added Toshiba variable frequency drives of varying capacities – 30, 20, 15, 10, and 7.5 horsepower.
 Comfort International also replaced 22 damper assemblies with highly controllable ones.
 VFDs were also added to other rooftop units and water pumps.

-With this foundation in place, Comfort International added numerous and precision sensors to the clean rooms and outfitted each AHU/VFD pair with model A1616 BTL-listed BACnet building controllers from KMC Controls.
+With this foundation in place, Comfort International added numerous precision sensors to the clean rooms and outfitted each AHU/VFD pair with BACnet® building controllers from KMC Controls.
 The high resolution of A-to-D conversion on the inputs of the controllers was needed to properly manage the highly accurate sensor data.

 Beyond equipment, real energy savings were realized with a change to the control logic.

-“Alan's stroke of brilliance was that 70% of the air was already conditioned.
+“In reality, of 100 percent to start, only 70 percent makes it back for recirculation,” Burris continued.
+“Alan’s stroke of brilliance was that 70 percent of the air was already conditioned.
 It may have acquired only some latent heat load along the way.
 It could be brought back into spec with only minimal intervention.
-So the focus then shifted to the 30% make-up air.”
+So, the focus then shifted to the 30 percent of make-up air.”

-“For boilers,” Alan continues, “we saw that they had been set to maintain a constant PSI.
+“For the chillers, we raised the water temperature to optimize the strategy for the best combination for the supply cooling load,” said Pong.
+“We also staged the chillers to maintain proper flow to the production tools.
+For boilers, we saw that they had been set to maintain a constant PSI.
 Through new sensors and controllers, we changed this strategy to achieve the target PSI only when needed.
 But we always had enough capacity in standby mode to accommodate production needs.”

-What results have been achieved as a result of these measures?
+What results have been achieved thanks to these measures?

-“ROI occurred in 10 months,” says Dan Burris enthusiastically.
+“ROI occurred in 10 months,” said Burris.
 “On the electrical side, we went from a continuous demand of 5.4 megawatts to 4.7 megawatts.
-In fact, we've seen it as low as 4.4 megawatts.
-That's enough to power 128 homes per year and easily surpasses our 10% reduction goal.
+In fact, we’ve seen it as low as 4.4 megawatts.
+That’s enough to power 128 homes per year and easily surpasses our 10 percent reduction goal.
 It also represents a direct costs savings of over $800,000.”

-As a direct result of these energy savings, Headway Technologies/TDK was recently rewarded by Pacific Gas & Electric with a handsome rebate check for over $633,500.
-This award was presented in a special ceremony at Headway headquarters in Milpitas on March 24, 2013.
+As a direct result of these energy savings, Headway Technologies/TDK was rewarded with a handsome rebate check for over $633,500 by Pacific Gas & Electric.
+This award was presented in a special ceremony at Headway headquarters.
 It was noted as being the largest of such rebates given within Silicon Valley.

 At the same award ceremony, the mayor of Milpitas, Jose Esteves, presented a certificate to the Headway staff recognizing their contributions to global CO2 reductions.